 4.5 Patrons who are unduly intoxicated are not permitted to continue gambling

-All team members are required to renew their RSA certification yearly & refresher sessions are conducted at whole of team meetings to ensure proactive management of the service of alcohol & early identification of undue intoxication.
+All team members are required to attend refresher sessions that are conducted at whole team meetings to ensure proactive management of the service of alcohol & early identification of undue intoxication.

 4.6 Venues offering adjunct child care.

-CSi provides its members, guests & visitors with a childrens’ playroom – Kids Zone.
+Eagle Tavern provides its members, guests & visitors with a childrens’ playroom.
 This is not classified as an adjunct childcare facility.
-Conditions of use of Kids Zone are that the children must be supervised by a suitable parent or guardian at all times.
+Conditions of use of Kids area are that the children must be supervised by a suitable parent or guardian at all times.

 4.7 Staff working in gambling areas are not to encourage gambling patrons to give them gratuities (tips).